SanderJBouwman/shiniertreecheckbox/readme.md

 ## Documentation
 ### Data Parameter
 The data parameter is a JSON string that contains the data to be displayed in the tree.
-There is only one way this should be applied.
+There are two methods for supplying data to the TreeCheckbox component:
+#### Method 1: JSON String that is list containing only strings (does not allow for hierarchical data)
+The most simple way of creating non-hierarchical checkboxes.
+Only an array of strings is needed.
+Each string represents a node in the tree.

+#### Method 2: JSON String that is list containing objects (allows for hierarchical data)
 The first data structure is an array which contains one or more objects.
 Each object represents a node in the tree.
 Each object must contain the following properties:

 | Property                   | Description                                                                                   |